Rail strikes called off: what does it mean for your journey?

 GWR, connecting London Paddington with South Wales and the West of England, said: “Services tomorrow [Saturday] will still be severely affected with no trains running on many parts of the network.”

-One notable exception is Southeastern, linking London with Kent and East Sussex, which has restored a fairly decent service to Canterbury, Hastings and Maidstone.
-Merseyrail has also reinstated many more trains in the Liverpool area.
+A notable exception is Southeastern, linking London with Kent and East Sussex, which has restored a fairly decent service to Canterbury, Hastings and Maidstone.

 Which trains are running on intercity lines?